Bnaya/objectbuffer/README.md

 * Anything that cannot go into `JSON.stringify`
 * `Symbol`

-## Contribution / Collaboration

-There's a huge place for optimizations, code hygiene, and features!
-Feel free to open issues and maybe implementing missing parts.
-The code is Written in TypeScript 🦾, but the semantics are more like `C` 🥵
-Have a look on the [issues](https://github.com/Bnaya/objectbuffer/issues) and see if you find something interesting

 ## If you came this far, you better also look at:
 * [GoogleChromeLabs/buffer-backed-object](https://github.com/GoogleChromeLabs/buffer-backed-object#readme)